kubestellar/kubestellar/test/e2e/README.md

 The kubestellar controller-manager will be invoked with `-v=2` unless otherwise specified on the command line with `--kubestellar-controller-manager-verbosity $number`.
 This verbosity can not be set to a value other than 2 when using `--released`.

-The transport controller will be invoked with `-v=4` unless othewise specified on the command line with `--transport-controller-verbosity $number`.
+The transport controller will be invoked with `-v=4` unless otherwise specified on the command line with `--transport-controller-verbosity $number`.